Schemas¶

 Since each database corresponds to each stage, we can simply create a new schema as part

-of our declare_stage
+of our declare_stage function:

 from dbdeclare.entities import Database, Role, Schema